 Search our directory

-It was another scalding Sunday afternoon in June: Time for bodybuilding Chelsea boys to pull on the hot pants, time for militant feminist lesbians to leave their shirts at home, time for the Gay and Lesbian Pride March.
+NEW YORK It was another scalding Sunday afternoon in June: Time for bodybuilding Chelsea boys to pull on the hot pants, time for militant feminist lesbians to leave their shirts at home, time for the Gay and Lesbian Pride March.

 The 31st annual parade included the usual mix of debaucherous revelers enjoying the roving party and earnest political activists calling for support of gay rights issues.
 Likewise, extravagant floats--many from Bond Parade Floats & Displays Inc., of Clifton, New Jersey--came from political and charitable organizations as well as numerous bars and clubs.